Expect Crude Oil prices to trade lower today: Angel Commodities

 Outlook

-We expect oil prices to trade lower today continuing its weakness from the previous trading session while high oil inventories in the US remains a cause of concern, Russia’s eagerness to cut the oil output is a step in right direction to balance oil prices.
-On the MCX, oil prices are expected to trade lower today, international markets are trading lower by 0.23 percent to close at $47.71 per barrel.
+We expect oil prices to trade lower today continuing its weakness from the previous trading session while high oil inventories in the US and ruling out steeper supply cuts by the OPEC are factors to push oil prices lower.
+On the MCX, oil prices are expected to trade lower today, international markets are trading lower by 2.8 percent at $44.25 per barrel.

 For all commodities report, click here